 The transferring support coordination provider shall provide services up to the transfer of the records and is eligible to bill for support coordination services after the dated notification is received (transfer of records) by the receiving agency.
 In the month the transfer occurs, the receiving agency shall begin services within three days after the transfer of records and is eligible to bill for services the first full month after the transfer of records.
-The receiving agency must submit the required documentation to the LGE/and the Medicaid data management contractor to begin prior authorization immediately after the transfer of records.
+The receiving agency must submit the required documentation to the LGE /Medicaid contractor to begin prior authorization immediately after the transfer of records.